marpat03/Sales-Power-BI-Project/README.md

 5. The city of Yoman in WA generates the highest revenue, followed by Winthrop (32% lower than Yoman) and Roslyn (2.3% lower than Winthrop).
 While Roslyn and Winthrop are strong competitors, Roslyn shares the same primary produce as Yoman -- wheat flours -- but generate lower sales.
 This indicates that Roslyn may be an untapped potential in that department.
 Additionally, Winthrop could be a valuable growth opportunity for marketing drinks as their primary produce is sugarcane liquor.

 6. 2019 is an unfinished year for the company, but has already shown a promising start.
-Despite having the highest revenue for January and February alone, the overall revenue is still lower compared to 2018's performance.
+Despite having the highest revenue for January and February alone, the overall revenue is still lower compared to 2018's January-February performance.

 ## Tools Used:
 - Google Colab - Python 3